kevinmurphy678/3700_Dict/README.md

 ```
 Visualization:
 ![Bubble Sort](https://files.catbox.moe/bvwejh.gif)

 * ##### Insertion Sort
+Insertion sort works by iterating over the array and building a sorted output list.
+Each iteration, an element is removed from the input list and is inserted into the output list in the location that it belongs.
 ```c
 int i, j, temp;
 for (i = 1; i < size; i++)